dominicarrojado/dominicarrojado.github.io/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests.md

 ## Create the type

-To get started, let's create the [enum](https://www.typescriptlang.org/docs/handbook/enums.html) for the different states our UI will go through as it fetches data from the API. `Enums` allows us to define a set of named constants.
+To get started, let's create an [enum](https://www.typescriptlang.org/docs/handbook/enums.html) for the different states our UI will go through as it fetches data from the API. `Enums` allows us to define a set of named constants.
 It can make it easier to document intent, or create a set of distinct cases.

 ```ts
 // src/types.ts